Active directory/LDAP setup

 Active Directory (AD) is a service that stores authentication and authorization details of users on your organization’s network.
 When you integrate your AD/LDAP system with Mattermost, users can log into Mattermost without having to create new credentials.
 User accounts are managed in AD/LDAP, and changes are synced with Mattermost.

 Benefits of integrating AD/LDAP with Mattermost include:

-- Single sign-on.
-Users can sign-in to Mattermost with their AD/LDAP credentials.
+Single sign-on.
+Users can log in to Mattermost with their AD/LDAP credentials.

-- Automatic account provisioning.
-New Mattermost user accounts are automatically created the first time a user signs in with their AD/LDAP credentials on the Mattermost server.
+Automatic account provisioning.
+A Mattermost user account is automatically created the first time a user signs in with their AD/LDAP credentials.

 - Configure AD/LDAP using the System Console user interface

 Log in to your workspace and create a new account using email and password.
 This is assigned the System Admin role as the first user created.